 Janet came to AJC to implement the organization’s Strategic Plan by introducing new technologies, reducing inefficiencies, providing clarity regarding purposes and goals, and increasing productivity.
 She took on the Human Resources portfolio in 2012.
 Earlier in her career she was Vice President at Chase Manhattan Bank; Vice President and Director of Marketing and Strategic Planning at The CIT Group; Senior Director for Human and Organizational Development and Director of Operations at Synergos, an international development nonprofit; and Consultant at Upshot Advisors.
 Janet has a B.A. in Fine Arts and Sociology from Brandeis University.

-Ellisa came to AJC originally as Executive Assistant to the Chief Financial Officer, and assumed her present position in 2010.
+Ellisa came to AJC originally as Executive Assistant to the Chief Financial Officer in 2009, then assumed Chief of Staff to the Executive Director in 2010 and became Director of Marketing and Strategic Communications in 2013.
 She earned a B.A. in Government and German Studies from Dartmouth College, and spent almost a year in Germany interning for the Bundestag’s Foreign Affairs Committee and for the Political Section of the U.S. Embassy in Berlin.

-Julie was named Director of Resource Development in 2012.
+Julie was named National Director of Resource Development in 2012.
 She came to AJC in 2001 to head the AJC Centennial Campaign, and after its successful completion became Director of Donor Relations, Chief of Staff for the Executive Director, and then Director of Leadership Development and Individual Giving.
-She received a B.A. in Political Science from SUNY Binghamton and a J.D. from George Washington University Law School.
-She worked as a Development Associate at Boalt Hall School of Law, University of California at Berkeley, and as Senior Director of Development and Alumni Relations at New York University Law School before coming to AJC.
+She received a B.A. in Political Science from SUNY Binghamton, Phi Beta Kappa, and a J.D. from George Washington University Law School.
+Before coming to AJC, Julie was a Development Associate at Boalt Hall School of Law, University of California at Berkeley, and Senior Director of Development and Alumni Relations at New York University Law School.

 Cathy is responsible for AJC’s foundation relations and grants.
 She received her Bachelor’s degree from SUNY Binghamton and Master’s degrees from the University of Maryland and New York University.